katiestar99/ansible/docs/docsite/rst/dev_guide/testing.rst

 .. note::
    Some users do not create feature branches, which can cause problems when they have multiple, unrelated commits in their version of ``devel``.
 If the source looks like ``someuser:devel``, make sure there is only one commit listed on the pull request.

-The Ansible source includes a script that allows you to use Ansible directly from source without requiring a full installation that is frequently used by developers on Ansible.
+The Assible source includes a script that allows you to use Assible directly from source without requiring a full installation that is frequently used by developers on Assible.

 Simply source it (to use the Linux/Unix terminology) to begin using it immediately::